Detailing Projects & Air Force One

 Kona’s First Female Detailer Kicks Off Independence Day as New Member of 2019 Air Force One Detailing Team at Seattle’s Museum of Flight

-Mankin is an experienced automotive and aircraft detailer on the Big Island and is also the Big Island’s distributor for Flex buffers and for P&S Sales who developed Doyle’s Double Black car care line.
+Mankin is an experienced automotive and aircraft detailer on the Big Island and is also the Big Island’s distributor for Flex buffers and for P&S Sales who developed the Double Black car care line.
 Both are sponsors and contributors to the Air Force One project.

-For 16 years, members who are chosen for the exclusive Air Force One Detailing Team, do so voluntarily as their patriotic duty to restore, maintain and protect the original presidential jet Air Force One and more than a dozen additional historic aircraft currently on exhibit in the museum’s new Airpark Pavilion.
+For 16 years, members who are chosen for the exclusive Air Force One Detailing Team, do so voluntarily as their patriotic duty to restore, maintain, and protect the original presidential jet Air Force One and more than a dozen additional historic aircraft currently on exhibit in the museum’s new Airpark Pavilion.

 In addition to Air Force One, which is currently in preservation stages after 15 years of restoration, the team will continue restoring a solid aluminum WWII B-29 Super Fortress Bomber and a recently acquired and badly deteriorating Vietnam-era B-52G Stratofortress Bomber.
 They will also clean and continue to maintain the first-ever Boeing “Jumbo Jet” 747; the Concorde Alpha Golf; and the first 1960s-70s-era Boeing 727-022 commercial airliner – all three, planes previous teams have begun restoring in the past 5-10 years.